Tax Management India. Com

 X X X X Extracts X X X X

-..... h is duly supported by an affidavit stating reasons for this delay in filing of the appeal.
+..... be due to courier, which is duly supported by an affidavit stating reasons for this delay in filing of the appeal.
 We find the stated reasons to be genuine and sufficient enough to condone the delay.
 Therefore, we condone this delay and admit the appeal at its original number.
 This appeal arises out of the assessment order passed under section 143(3) read with section 153A and 153B of the IT Act, 1961 (hereinafter referred to as the Act, for short) for assessment year 2007-08 dt.
 31-12-2010 passed by the Dy.
 CIT, Central Circle, Bikaner.
 2.1 Briefly stated, the facts of the case are that Shri Anil Kumar Tantia is engaged in the business of purchase and sale of jewellery.
 A search and seizure operation under section 132 of the Act and simultaneous survey under section 133A of the Act, were conducted by the IT Department at many of the business premises of this group on 27-2-2009.
 During these operations, numerous incriminating evidence in the form of documents, loose papers, cash, etc. were found and inventorised and some of them were seized/impounded.
 The assessee resides in the town of Sriganganagar and falls under that jurisdiction.
-However, the jurisdiction over the cases of this entire group has b .....
+However, the jurisdiction over the cases of t .....

 X X X X Extracts X X X X